Bikash-Gurung/springboot-boilerplate/README.md

  - Signup
  (User will get JWT token which is valid for 5 min and Welcome email with 6 digit OTP)
  - Login
- - Email verification (User won;t be able to access other resources without verifying email)
+ - Email verification (User won't be able to access other resources without verifying email)
  - Logout
  - Update user name